Mikkou/test-lang-telegram-bot/README.md

 # wakaiyama
-This is node.js system for telegram bot, which help people to learn english.
+This is node.js system for telegram bot, which help people to learn english and japanese.

 You can try: @wakaiyama_bot